 Infants in orphanages can be deprived of touch, individual attention, and love.
 This happens not because all orphanages are terrible places (although some of them are), but because there are usually too many babies for the staff to manage.
 In the case of the hospitals, in Europe and the US in the first half of the 20th century, nurses were required to cover their faces with surgical masks and not interact with babies.
 Parents and other family members were prevented from visiting freely as it was believed this would prevent infections from spreading and help keep babies healthy.
 However, instead of getting better the babies got worse.

 Bakwin understood that this was harmful to the children’s well-being.
-He stated“ is currently used as an umbrella term of conditions, ranging from growth delay, emotional misery and death.
+He stated that “failure of infants to thrive in institutions is due to emotional deprivation”.
+The term “failure to thrive” is currently used as an umbrella term of conditions, ranging from growth delay, emotional misery and death.
 It is a generalised health problem seen in high-income and low-income countries although it is more prevalent when poverty and a lack of human resources prevents the babies from receiving emotional and sensorial stimulation (or love) on a daily basis.

 My daughter’s story